 Borrowing loans is a huge responsibility.
 It is important you understand the responsibilities and obligations as a student loan borrower.
 The more informed you are now, the more prepared you will be in the future and knowing what you owe as a student loan borrower is an important step.

-The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s centralized database of all federal student Information about student and parent federal loans will be submitted to the U.S. Department of Education's national Student Loan Data System (NSLDS).
-NSLDS provides an overview of all federal student loans, loan amounts, enrollment status, loan servicer, outstanding balances, loan status and disbursements pertaining to a borrower.
+Federal Student Aid (FSA) is the U.S. Department of Education’s centralized database of all federal student and parent loans.
+All information pertaining to federal student and parent loans will be submitted to Federal Student Aid.
+FSA provides an overview of all federal student and parent loans, loan amounts, enrollment status, loan servicer, outstanding balances, loan status and disbursements pertaining to a borrower.
 This information will also be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.

 Federal Student Loan Options